Our Mission

 Ting Ting Cheng (she/her) Director

-Ting Ting Cheng is the Director of the Equal Rights Amendment (ERA) Project at Columbia Law School’s Center for Gender and Sexuality Law where she develops academically rigorous research, expert guidance, and strategic leadership on adding explicit sex equality to the U.S. Constitution and on the role of the ERA in advancing the larger cause of gender-based justice.
+Ting Ting Cheng is the Director of the Equal Rights Amendment (ERA) Project at NYU Law’s Birnbaum Women’s Leadership Center where she develops academically rigorous research, expert guidance, and strategic leadership on adding explicit sex equality to the U.S. Constitution and on the role of the ERA in advancing the larger cause of gender-based justice.

 Before joining the ERA Project in 2021, she litigated gender discrimination cases at Legal Momentum (formerly the NOW Legal Defense and Education Fund) and was the Legal Director of the Women’s March on Washington on January 21, 2017, helping to organize the largest single-day protest in US history.
-Earlier, she was a public defender and immigration attorney at Brooklyn Defender Services, which piloted the first universal representation model for immigrant defense in the U.S. In addition, Ting Ting clerked at the Constitutional Court of South Africa for Justice Albie Sachs and Justice Edwin Cameron.
+Earlier, she was a public defender and immigration attorney at Brooklyn Defender Services, which piloted the first universal representation model for immigrant defense in the U.S. Ting Ting was a foreign law clerk at the Constitutional Court of South Africa for Justice Albie Sachs and Justice Edwin Cameron.

-Ting Ting has written for a range of publications, such as Ms. Magazine, Harvard Social Impact Review, the American Bar Association’s Perspectives Publication, and the State Court Report, and has offered commentary for numerous media outlets including CNN, NPR, New York Magazine, Bloomberg News, Philadelphia Inquirer, and The 19th.
+Ting Ting has written for a range of publications, such as Ms. Magazine, Harvard Social Impact Review, the American Bar Association’s Perspectives Publication, and the State Court Report, and has offered commentary for numerous media outlets including CNN, NPR, the Nation, New York Magazine, Bloomberg News, the 19th, Mother Jones, and Philadelphia Inquirer.

-Ting Ting serves on the Boards of the Alice Paul Institute, North Star Project, Vital Strategies, and Period Law.
+Ting Ting serves on the Boards of the Alice Paul Center for Gender Justice, North Star Project, Vital Strategies, and Period Law.

 Our Academic Advisory Council